nathanfaucett/js-virt-dom/README.md

 virt DOM
 =======

-virt DOM is an adapter for the [virt](https://github.com/nathanfaucett/virt) library, virt was created after reading React's source code. the main difference is [virt](https://github.com/nathanfaucett/virt) emits changes as JSON that an adapter like virt-dom uses to render to some view system, in this case the DOM.
+virt DOM is an render adapter for the [virt](https://github.com/nathanfaucett/virt) library, virt was created after reading facebook's [React](https://github.com/facebook/react) source code.
+The main difference is [virt](https://github.com/nathanfaucett/virt) creates changes as JSON that an adapter like virt-dom uses to render to some view system, in this case the DOM.

 ## Install using NPM